The unirational components of the strata of genus $11$ curves with several pencils of degree $6$ in $\mathcal{M}_{11}$: Further components

 \section{Further components}

-Having already described an irreducible unirational component of the moduli space $ \mathcal{M}_{11,6}(k) $ for $ k=5,\ldots,10 $, the first natural question is to ask about the irreducibility of these loci.
+Having already described an irreducible unirational component of the strata $ \mathcal{M}_{11,6}(k) $ for $ k=5,\ldots,10 $, the first natural question is to ask about the irreducibility of these strata.
 If the answer is negative, then the question is how the other irreducible components arise. \\

 Although one may mimic our pattern to find model of plane curves of higher degree with singular points of higher multiplicity, considering the degree $ 9 $ plane curves with $ 4 $ ordinary triple and $ 5 $ ordinary double points as our original model, our simple computations indicates that the models of higher degree are usually a Cremona transformation of this model with respect to three singular points.
-Therefore, considering models of different degrees and singularities, we have not found new elements in these loci.
-On the other hand, the study of syzygy schemes of curves lying on these loci leads to the following theorem which states the existence of further irreducible components.\\
+Therefore, considering models of different degrees and singularities, we have not found new elements in these strata.
+On the other hand, the study of syzygy schemes of curves lying on these strata leads to the following theorem which states the existence of further irreducible components.\\

-\begin{theorem} For $ 5\leq k\leq 8 $, the locus $ \mathcal{M}_{11,6}(k) $ has at least two irreducible components both of expected dimension, along which $\mathcal{M}_{11,6} $ is generically a simple normal crossing divisor. \end{theorem} \begin{proof} The proof relies on the syzygy schemes and our computation of tangent cone at a point C in $ H_k $.
+\begin{theorem} For $ 5\leq k\leq 8 $, the stratum $ \mathcal{M}_{11,6}(k) $ has at least two irreducible components both of expected dimension, along which $\mathcal{M}_{11,6} $ is generically a simple normal crossing divisor. \end{theorem} \begin{proof} The proof relies on the syzygy schemes and our computation of tangent cone at a point C in $ H_k $.

 Consider $ \eta: \mathcal{W}_{11,6}^1 \longrightarrow\mathcal{M}_{11,6}\subset \mathcal M_{11}$ and let $C$ be a point in our unirational component $H_k \subset \mathcal{M}_{11,6}(k)$ for $ 6\leq k\leq 9 $.
 Then, by the Theorem \ref{tangentlocus}, the tangent cone of the Brill-Noether divisor $\mathcal{M}_{11,6} $ is defined by a product $l_1 \cdot\ldots\cdot l_k$ of $k$ linearly independent linear forms, and $\mathcal{W}_{11,6}^1 \longrightarrow \mathcal{M}_{11,6} $ is locally around $C$ the normalization of $\mathcal{M}_{11,6} $.
 Let $f_1, \ldots, f_k$ be power series which define the $k$ branches of $\mathcal{M}_{11,6}$ in an analytic or \'{e}tale neighbourhood $U$ of $C \in \mathcal{M}_{11}$.
 Then